 Everyday, thousands of people cross the border between the United States and Mexico simply as part of their commute.
 There are

 Mexican students who go to American schools, for example, U.S. citizens who live in Mexico but work in the States, or simply people who live in one country and often visit family in the other.
 If Trump closes the border, he would immediately be throwing these peoples' lives into turmoil.
-Alex Wong/Getty Images News/Getty Images
+6 Lawsuits Would Pour In Alex Wong/Getty Images News/Getty Images

 If the border closes, a wave of lawsuits is likely to follow, according to